ceos-seo/data_cube_notebooks/docs/ui_install.md

 Upgrades can be pulled directly from our GitHub releases using Git.
 There are a few steps that will need to be taken to complete an upgrade from an earlier release version:

 * Pull the code from our repository
-* Make and run the Django migrations with 'python manage.py makemigrations && python manage.py migrate'.
+* Make and run the Django migrations with `python manage.py makemigrations && python manage.py migrate`.
 We do not keep our migrations in Git so these are specific to your system.
-* If we have added any new applications (found in the apps directory) then you'll need to run the specific migration with 'python manage.py makemigrations {app_name} && python manage.py migrate'
+* If we have added any new applications (found in the apps directory) then you'll need to run the specific migration with `python manage.py makemigrations {app_name} && python manage.py migrate`
-* If there are any new migrations, load the new initial values from our .json file with 'python manage.py loaddata db_backups/init_database.json'
+* If there are any new migrations, load the new initial values from our .json file with `python manage.py loaddata db_backups/init_database.json`
-* Now that your database is working, stop your existing Celery workers (daemon and console) and run a test instance in the console with 'celery -A data_cube_ui worker -l info'.
+* Now that your database is working, stop your existing Celery workers (daemon and console) and run a test instance in the console with `celery -A data_cube_ui worker -l info`.
-* To test the current codebase for functionality, run 'python manage.py runserver 0.0.0.0:8000'.
+* To test the current codebase for functionality, run `python manage.py runserver 0.0.0.0:8000`.
 Any errors will be printed to the console - make any required updates.
 * Restart apache2 for changes to appear on the live site and restart your Celery worker.
 Ensure that only one instance of the worker is running.

 Occasionally there may be some issues that need to be debugged.
 Some of the common scenarios have been enumerated below, but the general workflow is found below:

 * Stop the daemon Celery process and start a console instance
 * Run the task that is causing your error and observe the error message in the console
-* If there is a 500 http error or a Django error page, ensure that DEBUG is set to True in settings.py and observe the error message in the logs or the error page.
+* If there is a 500 http error or a Django error page, ensure that `DEBUG` is set to `True` in `settings.py` and observe the error message in the logs or the error page.
 * Fix the error described by the message, restart apache, restart workers

 If you are having trouble diagnosing issues with the UI, feel free to contact us with a description of the issue and all relevant logs or screenshots.
-To ensure that we are able to assist you quickly and efficiently, please verify that your server is running with DEBUG = True and your Celery worker process is running in the terminal with loglevel info.
+To ensure that we are able to assist you quickly and efficiently, please verify that your server is running with `DEBUG = True` and your Celery worker process is running in the terminal with loglevel info.

+It can be helpful when debugging to check the Celery logs, which by default are at `/var/log/celery`.

 <a name="faqs"></a> Common problems/FAQs
 ========